knative/docs/community/samples/serving/helloworld-elixir/README.md

    # Prepare final layer
    FROM alpine:latest
-   RUN apk update && apk --no-cache --update add bash openssl-dev
+   RUN apk update && apk --no-cache --update add bash openssl-dev ca-certificates

    # Add a user so the server will run as a non-root user.
    RUN addgroup -g 1000 appuser && \